Digital Nomad Life in Brazil

 "If you plan to stay in Brazil for an extended period of time, you will need to apply for a permanent residency visa.
 In order to be eligible for this, you will need to provide a valid passport, proof of address, necessary paperwork from authorities in your home country, and evidence of economic activity in Brazil.
 You may also need to take and pass a criminal record check.
 After successfully completing the required applications and paperwork, you will receive your residency documents, which will allow you to live in Brazil for a designated period of time," said one person in Brazil.

-"Permanent visa ... bit complicated unless you are married and have a Brazilian child," remarked one foreigner who made the move to Jacumá, Conde, Paraiba.
+"Permanent visa ... bit complicated unless you are married and have a Brazilian child," said one expat who made the move to Jacumá, Conde, Paraiba.

 Get Quote